-"Academic freedom: Academic staff at an English higher education provider have freedom within the law:
+Academic freedom: Academic staff at an English higher education provider have freedom within the law:

-- to question and test received wisdom and; - to put forward new ideas and controversial or unpopular opinions without placing themselves in jeopardy of losing their jobs or privileges they may have at the provider."
+- to question and test received wisdom and; - to put forward new ideas and controversial or unpopular opinions without placing themselves in jeopardy of losing their jobs or privileges they may have at the provider.

-The IIS has developed this Policy Statement in order to address the public interest governance requirement through the formalisation of its approach to academic freedom.
+The Institute has developed this Statement to address the public interest governance requirement by formalising its approach to academic freedom.

-For the purposes of this policy, staff also includes consultants and contractors carrying out work for the IIS.
-This Policy Statement sets out the IIS's commitment to upholding academic freedom in a manner consistent with its legal and regulatory responsibilities.
-All members of academic staff and members of the management of the IIS are required to be aware of and comply with this Policy Statement.
-This Policy Statement should be read in conjunction with other related policies such as the policy on freedom of speech.
+For the purposes of this statement, staff also includes consultants and contractors carrying out work for The Institute.
+This Statement sets out The Institute's commitment to upholding academic freedom in a manner consistent with its legal and regulatory responsibilities.
+All members of academic staff and members of the management of The Institute are required to be aware of and comply with this Statement.
+This Statement should be read in conjunction with other related policies such as the Code of Practice on Freedom of Speech.